Netflix/metaflow-docs/docs/v/r/introduction/roadmap.md

 # Roadmap

 Metaflow has been used in production at Netflix since early 2018.
 The core Metaflow was open-sourced in December 2019.
-Some features of Metaflow are not available in open-source yet but we may open-source them later if there is sufficient external interest.
+Some features of Metaflow are not available in open-source yet, but we may open-source them later if there is sufficient external interest.
 These features are listed below.

 Please click the link and comment / thumbs-up the corresponding GitHub issue if you want to see the feature open-sourced.